-Originally, GASCo consisted of representatives from only six general aviation organisations but it now includes representatives from almost all of the many organisations that represent not only the pilots who fly GA aircraft but also the many others such as the engineers who are responsible for safety in general aviation.
+Originally, GASCo consisted of representatives from only six general aviation organisations but its membership now includes almost all of the many organisations that represent not only the pilots who fly GA aircraft but also the many others such as the engineers who are responsible for safety in general aviation.
 Click on the Council Members link above for a full list of member organisations that cover ballooning, gliding, hang gliding, home built aircraft, historic aircraft, microlighting, parachuting, paragliding, helicopter flying, large model flying and of course general aviation aeroplanes.

 Although the GASCo Constitution was revised in March 1994 in order to meet the requirements of the Charity Commission the Terms of Reference laid down by the Conference of General Aviation Organisations for the GASCo remain as valid today as in 1964 and are as follows:-

-a) To collect, collate and disseminate flight safety information among users of UK registered general aviation aircraft.
+- To collect, collate and disseminate flight safety information among users of UK registered general aviation aircraft.

-b) To study all matters affecting, or which might affect, flight safety in UK general aviation and to make recommendations to interested parties, as necessary.
+- To study all matters affecting, or which might affect, flight safety in UK general aviation and to make recommendations to interested parties, as necessary.

 which is available for a small annual financial contribution to the Council's funds.
-This Bulletin contains articles and information on flight safety matters and analyses of the causes of flying accidents and incidents which are published in the expectation that they will help pilots and operators to avoid the misfortunes of others.
+It contains articles and information on flight safety matters and analyses of the causes of flying accidents and incidents which are published in the expectation that they will help pilots and operators to avoid the misfortunes of others.

 .
 As the Council is a registered charity, it also benefits from Gift Aid forms signed by those making contributions out of taxed income.

-The Council is an organisation able to represent the many diverse factions within general aviation when the Authorities consult on new legislation.
-The Council meets quarterly and a separate Board oversees the administration of the financial income derived from member organisations contributions and from charitable donations.
+The Council is able to represent the many diverse factions within general aviation when the Authorities consult on new legislation.
+The Council meets three times a year and a separate Board oversees the administration of the financial income derived from member organisations contributions and from charitable donations.
 In addition to its quarterly publication, Flight Safety,